DanialArab/Software-Design/README.md

 focuses on a small subset of the overall functionality.
 This subset is designed, implemented, and then evaluated.
-Problems with the original design are discovered and corrected, then a few more features are designed, implemented
+Problems with the original design are discovered and corrected, then a few more features are designed, implemented and evaluated.
+Each iteration exposes problems with the existing design, which are fixed before the next set of features is designed.
+By spreading out the design in this way, problems with the initial design can be fixed while the system is still small; later features benefit from experience gained during the implementation of earlier features, so they have fewer problems.

 -